peter/json-cli/README.md

 # @peter_marklund/json

-An npm package that provides a CLI for using JavaScript to work with JSON in the terminal.
-For those of us who like `jq` but prefer using JavaScript for more involved JSON tasks.
+An npm package that provides a convenient way to use JavaScript to work with JSON in the terminal.
+This tool is for those of us who like `jq` but prefer JavaScript over `jq` syntax.

 ## Installation